 vi) There was a delay in the conclusion of the search proceedings.

-vii) Such other procedural irregularity which has crept in except a fundamental defect which may lead to making such search action void.
+vii) Other procedural irregularities that have crept in except for fundamental defects may lead to making such search action void.

 Referring to various court verdicts, we can say that the procedural irregularities that have crept in during the search or seizure activity shall not vitiate the search action as void unless the defect that crept in is fundamental in nature, which would then make such search action void.